ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 ## How to paint a ceiling?

-If you're planning to paint the whole room, the best way is to start from the ceiling.
+If you're planning to paint the whole room, the best way is to **start from the ceiling**.
 To do this, use a roller with a long handle to apply the ceiling paint.
 It is definitely an easier method to cover the ceiling quickly.

 {% fig %}